 Kayaking is becoming increasingly popular with it offering a way of getting back to nature and exercising.
 These two factors are just a couple of reasons why so many people are ready to throw their kayak onto their vehicle and go out on their next water adventure.
-But, before you do this, there are some things you need to consider when transporting your kayaking equipment safely.
+But, before you do this, there are some things you need to consider when transporting your kayak safely.
 The last thing you want is to arrive at your favorite spot and find that your kayak is damaged.

 Choosing the Best Kayak Racks

 There are many kayak racks to choose from, with each one having specific benefits.
 The most significant factors are the distance, the vehicle’s make, model if there is anything preinstalled on the roof and the time you want to spend.
 These factors will decide what kind you select, the accessories you’ll need, any future additions you may be able to add, and more.
 With that in mind, there are a few things you’ll want to consider when planning your kayaking trip, and searching for kayak racks and other equipment.
 We’ve listed them below!